internet safety week

 By Ionut Ilascu in Bleeping Computer

-Anatel will start checking backdoors in telecom products from the second half of the year
+Anatel will begin checking for backdoors in telecom products starting in the second half of the year

-The new cybersecurity rules created by Anatel in December last year prohibit equipment used in telecom networks, and even IoT (Internet of Things) networks from having a “back door”, or backdoor, that could cause vulnerabilities.
+The new cybersecurity rules created by Anatel last December prohibit equipment used in telecom networks, and even IoT (Internet of Things) networks, from having "backdoors" that could cause vulnerabilities.

 By Miriam Aquino in Tele Síntese

-New PoupaTempo data leak – 223 million records
+New data leak from PoupaTempo – 223 million records

-New publication on a cybercriminal forum announces the sale of personal data of Brazilians totaling more than 223 million records.
-The advertiser claims that he had physical access to the data, which is why he would have such a large volume of information.
+A new post on a cybercriminal forum advertises the sale of personal data of Brazilians, totaling more than 223 million records.
+The advertiser claims to have had physical access to the data, which is why they possess such a large volume of information.

 Google Chrome fixes 5 zero-day vulnerabilities in emergency update

-Google announced this Friday (12) the launch of yet another emergency security update to correct zero-day vulnerabilities found in its browser, Google Chrome.
+Google announced this Friday (12) the release of another emergency security update to fix zero-day vulnerabilities found in its browser, Google Chrome.
 This is the fifth emergency update released this year.

 By Guilherme Petry in The Hack

-Cyberattacks grow 50% during migration to home office during the pandemic
+Cyberattacks increased by 50% during the shift to working from home during the pandemic

-The general result is that, as the dangers increase, difficulties in implementing home office and cloud computing systems also remain present.
+The overall result is that, as the dangers increase, so do the difficulties in implementing work-from-home systems and cloud computing.

 By Felipe Demartini on Canaltech

-Federal Police arrest hacker suspected of Brazil's biggest data leak
+Brazilian Federal Police arrest hacker suspected of the biggest data breach in Brazil

-Adopting priorities and putting some strategies into practice can make a difference and perhaps free the company from many difficulties.
+Setting priorities and implementing certain strategies can make all the difference and perhaps save the company from many difficulties.

-Phishing sites now detect virtual machines to bypass detection
+Phishing websites now detect virtual machines to bypass detection

-Phishing sites now use JavaScript to avoid detection by checking whether a visitor is browsing the site from a virtual machine or physical device.
+Phishing websites now use JavaScript to avoid detection, checking whether a visitor is browsing the site from a virtual machine or a physical device.

 By Lawrence Abrams in Bleeping Computer